UCSF-TI/tipcc-web/good-practices/using-local-scratch.md

 * **Specify how much local storage your job will need**.
 Local storage is limited to [0.84 - 10.7 TiB depending on node]({{ '/about/cluster-hardware.html' | relative_url }}).
 If your job will use up to 400 GiB of disk space, you can specify this resource as `-l gres:scratch=400` (in units of GiB) when submitting the job.
 A node with 2,000 GiB of scratch space will at most have five `-l gres:scratch=400` jobs running at the same time.

-* **All files on `/scratch/` is local to that node**.
+* **All files on `/scratch/` are local to that node**.
 Any files copies / written to a node's `/scratch/` space will only be accessible from that node and not from anywhere else.

 ## About the resource `gres:scratch`